msolal/data/README.md

 # data
-A place to store data for my MSc project
+A place to store data